 5. Update immunizations.
 Immunizations can protect people from serious illnesses, so it's important that your teen receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

-Here are some things to keep in mind until your next routine visit at 18 years:
+Here are some things to keep in mind until your teen's next checkup at 18 years:

-- Talk to your teen about future college or work plans.
-If your teen is struggling in school, investigate to find out if bullying, depression, a learning disability, or substance abuse is to blame.
+- Talk about future .
+If your teen is having trouble in school, find out if bullying, depression, or learning or attention problems are to blame.

-- Talk about the dangers of smoking, alcohol, and drugs, inhalants, and other means to get high.
+- Explain to your teen the dangers of , , , and drugs.
+Talk about prescription drug misuse.
 Praise your teen for abstaining from these activities.

 - Teens should always wear a seatbelt while in a vehicle.